salvadordf/WebUI4Delphi/README.md

 WebUI4Delphi includes VCL, FireMonkey (FMX), LCL and console examples.

+WebUI4Delphi demos have been tested in Windows 10, Windows 11, Linux Mint 21.2 and Raspberry Pi OS.

 WebUI doesn't embed a web browser in your application.
 It's used as a bridge between a desktop application and the web browser running an HTML5 app.
 If you need to embed a web browser instead of using the installed web browser then consider using [CEF4Delphi](https://github.com/salvadordf/CEF4Delphi) or [WebView4Delphi](https://github.com/salvadordf/WebView4Delphi).